-- Cover your mouth and nose with a tissue when you cough or sneeze.
+- Please cover mouth and nose with a tissue when sneezing.
 Throw used tissues in the trash.
-If you don't have a tissue, cough, or sneeze into your elbow, not your hands - Handwashing with soap removes germs from your hands, making them less likely to infect your respiratory system when you touch your eyes, nose, or mouth - If soap and water are not available, using hand sanitizer with at least 60% alcohol can kill germs - Learn and use proper handwashing techniques
+If tissue is not available, please cough, or sneeze into elbow (avoid using hands) - Handwashing with soap removes germs from hands, making them less likely to infect the respiratory system when touching eyes, nose, or mouth - If soap and water are not available, using hand sanitizer with at least 60% alcohol can kill germs - Learn and use proper handwashing techniques